REDWANE-AIT-OUKAZZAMANE/portfolio-website-main/README.md

 2. Replace project images in `public/projects/`
 3. Update profile image at `public/Me.png`
 4. Customize colors and styling in `tailwind.config.js`

+## 📬 Setting Up the Contact Form

+The portfolio includes a contact form that uses EmailJS to send emails directly from the client side:

+1. Create a free account at [EmailJS](https://www.emailjs.com/)
+2. Create a new email service (Gmail, Outlook, etc.)
+3. Create an email template with these variables:
+   - `from_name` (sender's name)
+   - `reply_to` (sender's email)
+   - `message` (message content)
+4. Update the EmailJS configuration in `src/lib/utils/emailjs-init.ts` with your:
+   - `SERVICE_ID` - Your EmailJS service ID
+   - `TEMPLATE_ID` - Your EmailJS template ID
+   - `PUBLIC_KEY` - Your EmailJS public key

 ## 📄 License